blunderbuss-wctf/wacker/README.md

 u631_3: WPA: Failed to select authenticated key management type
 u631_3: WPA: Failed to set WPA key management and encryption suites
 ```

-# TODO
-* Create a wrapper script to launch wacker across multiple nics.
-This will avoid having to instantiate wacker manually for each nic.
-Have the wrapper also split the wordlist and consolidate the stats.